oreillyh/Iris-Data-Set-Project/README.md

 ## PROJECT PLANNING:
   ### 1.0 INTRODUCTION
   #### 1.1 The Iris Data Set
    The iris data set was first described in a paper written by R.A.
-Fisher in the Annals of Human Genetics in 1936.
+Fisher in the *Annals of Human Genetics* in 1936.
 It is a data set which the author gathered on three species of Irises: *setosa*, *versicolor* and *virginica*.
 Measurements of 4 characteristics of 50 flowers of each of the plants were taken, namely Sepal length, Sepal width, Petal Length, and Petal width  [The use of multiple measurements in taxonomic problems][http://rcs.chemometrics.ru/Tutorials/classification/Fisher.pdf]

-   #### 1.2 History and background
+   #### 1.2 History and background to analysis of Fishers Iris Data Set

    #### 1.3 Simple Python functions
    #### 1.4 Python Packages
    #### 1.5 Literature Review

    ### 2.0 EXPERIMENTAL

+   Work done on the data set

    #### 2.1 Downloading and importing the Data Set

+   note to self: look up *csv* module in Python's standard library :+1:

    #### 2.2 Simple Python scripts
    #### 2.3 Simple Statistical Analysis